Kinds of types in Scala, part 3: embedding some more info in a type

 needUser(Somebody("test", "test")) // works!

 We can call User a structural type.
 It is an interesting way of implementing a type, one where compiler checks if object has all the right methods and fields instead of scanning the class hierarchy.
-A problem with such approach is that in runtime Scala has to use a runtime reflection to access these fields, so it comes with a performance penalty.
+A problem with such an approach is that at runtime Scala has to use runtime reflection to access these fields, so it comes with a performance penalty.

-Structural types are not restrained to definitions using only vals and defs.
-We can demand that it extends some class as well:
+Structural types are not restricted to definitions using only vals and defs.
+We can demand that it extend some class as well:

 trait X { val x: String }